Plumbing Warranty Coverage Explained: What's Covered & How Long

 Get matched with companies for your specific needs

-When a plumber finishes a job, do you know what warranty protection you actually have?
-Most homeowners assume they're covered without realizing there are up to four separate types of plumbing warranties — and each one has completely different rules about what's covered, for how long, and what can void it.
+When a plumber finishes a job, do you actually know what warranty protection you have?
+Most homeowners assume they're covered without realizing there are up to four separate types of plumbing warranties, and each one has completely different rules about what's included, for how long, and what can void it.

-This guide explains the full picture of plumbing work warranty coverage: the difference between manufacturer and workmanship warranties, how long coverage lasts on everything from faucets to water heaters, what's excluded, how to file a claim properly, and the questions you should always ask before hiring a plumber.
-Understanding these details can save you hundreds — or thousands — when something goes wrong.
+This 2026 guide explains the full picture of plumbing work warranty coverage: the difference between manufacturer and workmanship warranties, how long coverage lasts on everything from faucets to tankless water heaters, what's excluded, how to file a claim correctly, and the questions you should always ask before hiring a plumber.
+Understanding these details can save you hundreds, or even thousands, when something goes wrong.

 Key Pinch Points

-• Plumbing warranties come in 4 types with different rules and limits
+• Plumbing warranties come in 4 types with very different rules

 • DIY repairs and missed maintenance are top warranty-voiding mistakes